JohnRDOrazio/jQuery-Clock-Plugin/README.md

 # DEMOS

+## Client Timestamp Live examples

-You can see a demo that you can edit and play around with yourself at **http://jsbin.com/qoduzacabi/1/edit?html,css,js,output**.
+See a client side demo in action here at github: **http://lwangaman.github.io/jQuery-Clock-Plugin/** You can see a demo that you can edit and play around with yourself at **http://jsbin.com/qoduzacabi/1/edit?html,css,js,output**.
 Unfortunately jsbin doesn't allow for server-side coding so it doesn't show the server timestamp example.

+## Server Timestamp Live examples

-If you would like to see a live demo that uses a server generated timestamp, take a look here:
+If you would like to see a live demo that uses a server generated timestamp, take a look here: **https://www.johnromanodorazio.com/jQueryClock.php**

-**SERVER SIDE CODE EXAMPLE: https://www.johnromanodorazio.com/jQueryClock.php**

 Yet another demo using an NTP server generated timestamp can be found here:

-**NTP server timestamp example: https://www.johnromanodorazio.com/ntptest.php**
+## NTP Timestamp Live example

+A timestamp generated from an NTP server can also be used.
+See the example here: **https://www.johnromanodorazio.com/ntptest.php**

 # USAGE